developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<LogProtocol value="FILE"/>

 ### LogPort
-The port over which the logging data will be sent when HTTP is set in LogProtocol (ignored otherwise).
+The port over which the logging data will be sent when HTTP is set in LogProtocol (otherwise ignored).

 **Possible Values**